 - Recommendation 1: Vytalize Health 9 provides to GMCB its shared savings/losses, segmented for Vermont. - Recommendation 2: Vytalize Health 9 provides an updated version of their Vermont financial summary.
-GMCB staff to develop template and set deadline. - Recommendation 3: Vytalize Health 9 provides to GMCB its quality reporting, segmented for Vermont if possible, with appropriate restrictions to protect patient confidentiality. - Recommendation 4: Vytalize Health 9 provides a bi-annual update (first report submitted with FY25 budget submission on October 1, 2024) about how Vytalize Health 9's care model is working in Vermont.
-Report template to be developed by GMCB staff. - Recommendation 5: Vytalize Health 9 staff engage in an orientation led by Blueprint for Health within the first quarter of 2024.
+GMCB staff to develop template and set deadline. - Recommendation 3: Vytalize Health 9 provides to GMCB its quality reporting, segmented for Vermont if possible, with appropriate restrictions to protect patient confidentiality. - Recommendation 4: Following three years of activity in Vermont, Vytalize Health 9 provides performance reporting on GMCB-specified metrics including the categories of inpatient medical, inpatient surgical, emergency department, professional office visits, ambulatory care sensitive admissions, and any additional metrics.
+Report template and metrics to be determined by GMCB staff by June 30, 2024. - Recommendation 5: Vytalize Health 9 provides a bi-annual update (first report submitted with FY25 budget submission on October 1, 2024) about how Vytalize Health 9's care model is working in Vermont.
+Report template to be developed by GMCB staff. - Recommendation 6: Vytalize Health 9 staff engage in an orientation led by Blueprint for Health within the first quarter of 2024.